-- 1 tsp paprika hot Hungarian, if you have it
+- 1 teaspoon paprika hot Hungarian, if you have it

-- ¼-½ tsp crushed red pepper flakes depending on spice tolerance
+- ¼-½ teaspoon crushed red pepper flakes depending on spice tolerance

-- ½ tsp ground cayenne optional depending on spice tolerance
+- ½ teaspoon ground cayenne optional depending on spice tolerance

 - Find your preferred taco seasoning vessel and label it with the contents and date.